MiddelkoopT/RC-2020-Spring/rc-09-Workflows.md

    * Visualization
    * Report generation

-These steps utilize the following components:
+These steps utilize the following tools:
 1. A source code management system (git) to manage code.
 2. A project management system (gitlabs) to manage people and work.
 3. A data management system (may include a database) to manage data and metadata.